 - 1 bag good quality chocolate chips (I used Ghirardelli 60% Cacao)

 - 1 cup chopped almonds (or your favorite nuts)

 - Flake sea salt (optional)

-- In a large heavy Dutch oven (see picture) combine 1/2 cup of heavy whipping cream, butter, sugar and corn syrup.
-On low heat, stir mixture until the sugar and butter is melted.
+- In a large heavy Dutch oven (see picture) combine 1/2 cup of heavy whipping cream, butter, sugar, and corn syrup.
+On low heat, stir the mixture until the sugar and butter are melted.
 Make sure you scrape down the sides so everything is well incorporated.

-- Attach the candy thermometer to the side of the Dutch oven and cook the mixture until it reaches 225 degrees.
-(Soft ball stage).
+- Attach the candy thermometer to the side of the Dutch oven and cook the mixture until it reaches the “Thread” stage.

 - Add the remaining 1/2 cup of whipping cream and vanilla.
-Cook until the soft crack stage on the candy thermometer.
+Cook until the soft ball stage on the candy thermometer.
 Stirring occasionally.

 - Transfer mixture to a 15×17 cookie sheet lined with parchment paper and about 1/4 cup of the nuts.
 NOTE: The caramel mixture will not fill the entire pan.
 Quickly spread out to a thin layer.